jbacaob/jbacaob.github.io/_tabs/about.md

 Welcome to my professional page!

-This is Jafet Alejandro Baca Obando, an Economics enthusiast from Nicaragua and a rising fourth-year Ph.D.
+This is Jafet Baca, an Economics enthusiast from Nicaragua and a fourth-year Ph.D.
 Candidate in Economics at Emory University, GA.

 I graduated <em>Magna Cum Laude</em> from Universidad Centroamericana (UCA-Nicaragua) in April 2021 with a Bachelor's Degree in Applied Economics.